raufbabayevdev/apexclaw/README.md

 ## Contributing

-New to ZeroClaw?
-Look for issues labeled [`good first issue`](https://github.com/zeroclaw-labs/zeroclaw/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) — see our [Contributing Guide](CONTRIBUTING.md#first-time-contributors) for how to get started.
+New to ApexClaw?
+Look for issues labeled [`good first issue`](https://github.com/apexclaw-labs/apexclaw/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) — see our [Contributing Guide](CONTRIBUTING.md#first-time-contributors) for how to get started.
 AI/vibe-coded PRs welcome! 🤖

 See [CONTRIBUTING.md](CONTRIBUTING.md) and [CLA.md](docs/contributing/cla.md).
 Implement a trait, submit a PR: